 - Arcu di u Scandulaghja (The Arch of Corte)

+Starting from a small parking lot near the citadel of Corte.
+The ark is signposted with a sign and is located a few meters above the start of the worn path along the Tavignano Valley.
+The path is well marked by orange marks, so just follow it.
 Don't follow the Tavignanu path, but rise up, passing a house and getting a small stones' shelter.
 Head to North and follow a crest, then enter a chestnut-wood and after a pine-wood at about 1000 m. of altitude.
 Head to SW, getting a col at 1145 m. (cross on a summit on the left).
 Carry on towards North, pass a rocky summit (m.
 1293), then rise towards right on a scree getting a small notch.
-From the notch take on the right, at first towards NW, then towards W, getting to the Arch after 40 minutes.
+From the notch take on the right, at first towards NW, then towards W, getting to the Arch.
+Short walks

 - Lac de Melu and Lac de Capitellu